 With a firm belief in the benefits this technology can provide, we’re also seeking to make the adoption process simplified for our existing and future neighbours in space.
 A key part of this is the licensing of the ÆTHER terminals that will be installed on customer spacecraft.
 Our recent regulatory filings with the ITU are a step towards this.
 Kepler’s two recent filings, ÆTHER-K and ÆTHER-C, cover the ‘Kepler’ and ‘Customer’ portions of the system respectively.

 We are designing the infrastructure of our future ÆTHER constellation, which will be compatible with customer satellites with the integration of our proprietary payloads.
 This simplifies the licensing process for users, as they’ll be able to utilize our network without needing to file for separate licenses.
 The hardware, service, and licensing required is provided by Kepler, reducing the administrative burden for users and regulators.

-To be more specific – and to address concerns raised in some circles – Kepler’s recent filing of 114,852 represents the total of all ÆTHER customers, who will have connectivity to the Kepler network.
+To be more specific – and to address concerns raised in some circles – Kepler’s recent filing of 114,852 represents the total of all Kepler customers, who will have connectivity to The Kepler Network.
 These are not new Kepler satellites; these are satellites from new and existing customers.
-We believe that ÆTHER is innovative on a number of fronts, from the technology to the service to the ‘all in one’ approach of including the licensing aspects as part of the service.
+We believe our network is innovative on a number of fronts, from the technology to the service to the ‘all in one’ approach of including the licensing aspects as part of the service.
 This innovation will increase connectivity for all who participate and increase the efficiency and safety of operations in space.
 It’s a bold mission, and we look forward to sharing our progress in the months ahead.

 Written by Mina Mitry, CEO & Co-Founder